charles-uno/Bloodlines/02_the_world_and_its_people.md

 Halflings are quiet artisans.
 Disinterested in danger and adventure, they are content to farm their grains, brew their ales, and whittle their trinkets.

-## Merfolk

-Tiny mountain streams merge and interweave as they flow east across the landscape, finally emptying into the sea.
-This watery network is the home of the Merfolk.

-Merfolk are an amphibious people with hairless blue-green skin and webbed hands and feet.
-They wear little clothing, but tattoo themselves heavily.

-Merfolk are merchants and ambassadors.
-They travel the waterways of the world, brokering all manner of agreements between all manner of folk.

-## Naga

-On the opposite side of the world from the great mangrove swamp, the sea is edged by desert cliffs.
-Upon these cliffs the Naga build their pyramid cities.

-Naga are serpentfolk.
-Each part of their bodies is long and slender, from their necks to their limbs to their tails.
-Their skin is bald and scaly, often covered in beautiful patterns.

-Naga are scholars and astrologers.
-They study the motions of the stars and planets through cloudless desert skies, connecting their patterns to history and the cycle of life and death.

-## Orcs

-The great desert runs from the western edge of the world to the central mountains.
-It is home to the Orcs, hardy nomads who travel endlessly from oasis to oasis.

-Orcs are tall and broad, with heavy brows and jaws.
-Their skin color can be anywhere from sandy brown to a dark green.
-Their dark hair is traditionally tied tightly atop their heads.

-Orcs are survivors.
-Their harsh desert home has made them strong and resilient; their ability to endure hunger, thirst, and extreme temperature is unparalleled.

-## Satyrs

-The mountain peaks are home to the Satyrs.
-On the eastern slopes, above the forest, they grow their grapes; on the western slopes, above the sands, they gather brush for their fires.

-Satyrs are goatfolk, with cloven hooves and small horns above their ears.
-Their legs are covered in short, coarse hair, which can also appear on their arms and shoulders.

-Satyrs are hedonistic revelers.
-They gather each night around their mountaintop bonfires – from dusk until dawn they drink wine, dance, and put on plays.